AngelaQYang/fast-trips_dwell_time_model/README.md

 # fast-trips_dwell_time_model
-Develop dwell time model for King County and San Francisco

 ## Content
 This repository suggests dwell time model specifications for bus systems in the Puget Sound Region (King County Metro) and the San Francisco Bay Area (Muni, operated by the San Francisco Municipal Transportation Agency, SFMTA).